nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ![Teams Section](images/TeamsSection.png)

-[//]: # (TODO: reference to team explanation / why at least 1 will always appear) This section displays the names of all the teams that you have created in TruthTable.
+This section displays the names of all the teams that you have created in TruthTable.
 Only the names of each team is listed.

 <div markdown="block" class="alert alert-primary">**:information_source: Note:**
 There will always be one team in TruthTable,
 </div>

 | Number | Component       | Description                                    |